 This is the Initial Recommendations Report of the GNSO Policy & Implementation Working Group which has been posted for public comment.

+PREFACE

-SUMMARYThis Initial Recommendations Report is submitted to the GNSO Council in response to a request received from the Council pursuant to a Motion proposed and carried during the Council teleconference meeting on 17 July 2013.
+This Initial Recommendations Report is submitted to the GNSO Council in response to a request received from the Council pursuant to a Motion proposed and carried during the Council teleconference meeting on 17 July 2013.